 Self-styled 'QAnon shaman' is sentenced to 41 months in Capitol riot

 Jacob Chansley, the self-styled "QAnon shaman" who became one of the faces of the Jan.
-6 attack on the Capitol after storming the building in a horned, fur headdress, has been sentenced to nearly three and a half years in prison for his role in the riot.
+6 attack on the Capitol after storming the building in a fur headdress with horns, has been sentenced to nearly three and a half years in prison for his role in the riot.

-At a hearing Wednesday in U.S. District Court in Washington, D.C., Judge Royce Lamberth sentenced Chansley to 41 months in prison, although he will be given credit for the roughly 10 months he's already served.
+At a hearing Wednesday in U.S. District Court in Washington, D.C., Judge Royce Lamberth sentenced Chansley to 41 months in prison, although he will be given credit for the roughly 10 months he has already served.

 "You didn't slug anybody, but what you did here was actually obstruct the functioning of the whole government," Lamberth said.
 "You know what you did was wrong.
 I admire you for being able to come to terms."